katmore/webhook/docs/phpdoc.md

-    $url : string
+    $url :

 __

 #### Type

-string -- The URL this webhook will perform a POST request on.
+-- The URL this webhook will perform a POST request on.

 # __